Key takeaways

 A Canadian visa application doesn't ask the question "is your business address real?" the way a bank or a payment processor does.
 What IRCC and provincial nominee programs ask is "is the business itself real, active, and consistent with the program's requirements?"
 The address shows up across a stack of supporting documents — the incorporation certificate, the CRA Business Number file, the bank statements, the lease or rental records — and the officer reads alignment across those documents as evidence that the business exists.

-A licensed commercial virtual address used consistently across all of those records satisfies that test the same way a leased office would.
+A commercial virtual address used consistently across all of those records satisfies that test the same way a leased office would.
 What fails is an address that appears on the visa application but doesn't propagate to the corporate registry, the CRA file, or the bank account — the same mismatch problem that triggers manual review in any business-verification context.

 Which Canadian visa programs care about a business address